It’s no surprise then, that content marketing is actually downright hard to get right.

 You can and should absolutely test the following:

-Copy - the copy you select in the final version of your landing page should highlight the value that you’re offering your visitors.
+Copy - the message you choose to convey in the final version of your landing page should highlight the value that you’re offering your visitors.
 It should speak to their pain points and how your product or service is able to overcome this problem for them.

 In fact, we’ve written a blog that looks at 8 different strategies to help improve your landing page conversion rates.
 Take a look 👉 here.

-Did you know that the average person sends and receives 121 emails a day?
+Did you know that the average person sends and receives 121 business emails a day?

 It’s with that in mind that you need to make sure your email is the one that your leads open and convert on.